24601/servers/src/jira/README.md

-# mem0 MCP Server
+# jira MCP Server

-mem0 memory server
+Interact with the JIRA Cloud API

 This is a TypeScript-based MCP server that implements a simple notes system.
 It demonstrates core MCP concepts by providing: